 Diversity - celebrating all peoples, religions, and backgrounds by incorporating culturally sensitive presentations and discussion opportunities into the daily lives of students.

 Sustainability - striving to instill in students a responsibility for caring for their environment by involving them in recycling and composting initiatives as well as a collaborative gardening program from toddler through middle school.

-The Village School believes that ethnic, racial, and religious diversity create the opportunity for understanding and cooperation among all people.
+The Village School believes that ethnic, racial, gender, and religious diversity create the opportunity for understanding and cooperation among all people.
 We seek to build a strong foundation of tolerance, recognizing each human being’s uniqueness.
-In concordance with this policy, the school does not discriminate on the basis of race, color, religion, sexual orientation, or national origin in regard to admission, programs, scholarships, and employment.
+In concordance with this policy, the school does not discriminate on the basis of race, creed, color, age, religion, gender identity, sexual orientation, socio-economic status or national origin in regard to admission, programs, scholarships, and employment.